mikerabat/DelphiFido2/README.md

 https://developers.yubico.com/libfido2/Releases/

-The current implementation is based on V1.2.0.
+The current implementation is based on V1.3.0.
+But please note that the biometrics api is not properly tested due to a lack of a such key here.

 Note the webauthn.pas is currently not used but already converted.